shurizzle/DynDynDong/README.md

 There are, also, the functions DynDynDong.delay= and DynDynDong.delay, useful to set and get the time to wait between two updates.

-Use DynDynDong::Client.start to start all updates and DynDynDong::Daemon.start to run a DynDynDong::Client.start every DynDynDong.delay.
+Use DynDynDong::Client.start to start all updates, DynDynDong to call DynDynDong::Client.start\_loop every DynDynDong.delay and DynDynDong::Daemon.start to run a DynDynDong::Client.start\_loop and daemonize itself.

 That's all, enjoy :D